department-of-veterans-affairs/va-mobile-library/packages/components/README.md

 git clone git@github.com:department-of-veterans-affairs/va-mobile-library.git
 ```

 2. From the root directory (`va-mobile-library`) run `nvm use`.
-If you don't have the active Node version installed (you will see an error) run `nvm install v18.18.0` (replacing v.18.18.0 with the version listed in our root-level .nvmrc file), then run `nvm use` to activate it.
+If you do not have the active Node version installed (you will see an error) run `nvm install v18.18.0` (replacing v.18.18.0 with the version listed in our root-level .nvmrc file), then run `nvm use` to activate it.

 3. Navigate to the components package